Skip to main content

 Visit the MIECHV page

 Since 2018, the Indiana Department of Health has supported implementation of Nurse-Family Partnership (NFP) using state funding.
-In 2022, additional funds were allocated for statewide expansion of NFP programming.
+NFP programming has been statewide since 2024 due to the expanded investment from the State

 Visit the NFP page

 From 2005 until 2015, Indiana had one of the worst infant mortality rates in the Midwest and the entire country.
-To combat the trend and help stop preventable infant deaths, Indiana passed the Safety PIN – Protecting Indiana’s Newborns Grant program, IC Section 16-46-14.
-This legislation allowed non-reverting, state-appropriated funds to be granted to organizations in the efforts to reduce infant mortality.
+To help address the critical need to reduce infant mortality, Indiana passed the Safety PIN – Protecting Indiana’s Newborns Grant Program, IC 16-46-14.
+This legislation allowed non-reverting, state-appropriated funds to be granted to organizations in Indiana in the efforts to reduce infant mortality and improve birth outcomes.

 Visit the Safety PIN page

-Since the My Healthy Baby (MHB) Initiative went live in January 2020, MHB has offered four one-time grants to help support home visiting infrastructure and stabilize the workforce.
-Currently, there are two active grants:
+Previously, the home visiting referral system, through the My Healthy Baby (MHB) Initiative, offered five one-time grants to help support home visiting infrastructure and stabilize the workforce.
+These grant opportunities included:

-MHB Infrastructure 3.0 - My Healthy Baby has awarded over $600 thousand to 20 home visiting programs with the purpose of supporting a one-time- infrastructure costs incurred to assure delivery of coordinated and comprehensive voluntary perinatal home visiting services to families.
+MHB Infrastructure 3.0 - My Healthy Baby awarded over $600 thousand to 20 home visiting programs with the purpose of supporting one-time infrastructure costs incurred to assure delivery of coordinated and comprehensive voluntary perinatal home visiting services to families.